LuMarans30/dec2bin-rust/README.md

 ## Features

 - Supports conversion of large numbers using the `num_bigint` crate
-- Measures and displays the time taken for each conversion
+- Measures and displays the mean time taken for N iterations for each conversion method.

 If you provide a decimal number as an argument, the program will use that for conversions.
 Otherwise, it will prompt you to enter a number.